mrqa/MRQA-Shared-Task-2019/README.md

 As a result, some splits are harder than the original datasets (e.g., removal of multiple-choice in RACE), while some are easier (e.g., restricted context length in NaturalQuestions --- we use the short answer selection).
 Thus one should expect different performance ranges if comparing to previous work on these datasets.

+### Auxiliary Data

+For additional sources of training data, we are whitelisting some non-QA datasets that may be helpful for multi-task learning or pretraining.
+If you have any other dataset in mind , please raise an issue or send us an email at mrforqa@gmail.com .

+**Whitelist**:
+- SNLI
+- MultiNLI

 ## Download Scripts

 We have provided a convenience script to download all of the training and development data (that is released).